 The applications were judged by a panel comprising three technical experts and one consumer (MSME) representative.
 The winners of Round 1 each received £10,000 to strengthen the design and test the business case.
-From there, Round 1 winners would complete a Round 2 application and two winners would have an opportunity to pitch their concepts to the FSD Africa Investment Committee for up to £500,000 of investment.
+From there, Round 1 winners would complete a Round 2 application and up to two winners would have an opportunity to pitch their concepts to the FSD Africa Investment Committee for up to £500,000 of investment.
 If approval is given, independent due diligence will begin and depending on the outcome, funding will be awarded and a scaled pilot project will be undertaken.

 We are delighted to announce that after receiving 14 strong applications, the judges were able to narrow it down to four winners.
 This was done on the basis of ‘feasibility, relevance and impact’ in building capacity, restoring confidence and driving much needed capital to Zimbabwe’s entrepreneurs and growing companies.